gmarokov/worldwildweb-dev-blogs/blog-posts/ansible-provision-dev-win/ansible-provision-dev-win.md

 Install Ubuntu distribution but you may choose to install whatever distro you want:
 `Invoke-WebRequest -Uri https://aka.ms/wsl-ubuntu-1604 -OutFile Ubuntu.appx -UseBasicParsing`

-Star your WSL and update packages:
+Start your WSL and update packages:
 `sudo apt-get update`

 Install Ansible: